Don H. Catlin, M.D.: BSCG Chief Science Officer and Co-founder

 Renowned pioneering sports anti-doping scientist

-Widely considered a father of drug testing in sport, Don Catlin, M.D., has more than three decades of experience at the highest levels of sports anti-doping science.
-He founded the first sports anti-doping lab in the United States, the UCLA Olympic Analytical Laboratory, in 1982 and served as its director for 25 years, growing it into one of the world’s largest and most respected sports drug testing facility.
+Widely considered a father of drug testing in sport, Don H. Catlin, M.D., has more than three decades of experience at the highest levels of sports anti-doping science.
+He founded the first sports anti-doping lab in the United States, the UCLA Olympic Analytical Laboratory, in 1982 and served as its director for 25 years, growing it into one of the world’s largest and most respected sports drug testing facilities.
 Today, he is the Chief Science Officer of BSCG.

-Decades of elite sports drug testing and testing development
+Decades of elite sports drug-testing and testing development

 One of the first to recognize problems with supplements

 Years ago, Dr. Catlin recognized that athletes who consume legally sold dietary supplements are at risk for positive drug tests.
 He learned in heart-wrenching hearings over positive drug-test results how some athletes were caught unwittingly ingesting banned and dangerous substances.
-He has sought to remove insidious products from the marketplace while offering support to legitimate supplement manufacturers and suppliers who take steps to protect those who consume their products.
+Since then, he has sought to remove insidious products from the marketplace while offering support to legitimate supplement manufacturers and suppliers who take steps to protect those who consume their products.
 Dr.Catlin’s work was responsible for identifying new compounds of concern in the supplement marketplace like Superdrol and 6-OXO.
 In 2004, along with his son Oliver Catlin and colleagues, he founded BSCG, one of the first companies to test and certify dietary supplement products.